Polish Chicken ~ Facts You Should Know

 There are several reasons why the Polish is used for showings and as a pet and not for eggs or meat.

-The Polish is difficult to introduce to a flock with other breeds of chickens, especially if they are active or aggressive.
+The Polish can be difficult to introduce to a flock with other breeds, especially if they are active or aggressive.
 They are low in the pecking order and are small with luxurious feathers and some health issues.

 If left unattended, you might find your chicken losing large clumps of feathers or experience other health problems.
 It can also be difficult to determine if the feather loss is due to bullying behavior or pests.